MattPamenter/Crystal-Capacitor-Calculator/README.md

 # Crystal-Capacitor-Calculator
-A GUI tool for calculating capacitor values for crystal osilators
+A GUI tool for calculating capacitor values for crystal oscillators

 Build using Qt Creator or qmake